beneath the pretty face, is a complex beast…

 The core of a ski is the heart and soul of the ski.
 What happens at the core influences all other characteristics of ski behavior and performance.
 Almost universally, the core of a ski is made of various kinds of wood laminated together.
 What woods are used, and how they are laminated together, are of course proprietary secrets of the trade.

 Wood is used at the core because it is light, strong, and highly flexible.
 Wood also is very adept at reducing vibration, thereby helping the ski be more stable.
 Many other materials may be added to the wood as laminates.
 Carbon fiber, aluminum, fiberglass, titanium, foam, kevlar, and even air, are common additions, depending upon what the manufacturer wants the ski to behave and perform like.
 Some materials, such as foam or fiberglass, are relatively inexpensive.
 Others, such as carbon fiber and titanium are more expensive.
 Skis containing carbon, titanium, or kevlar, are often more expensive, reflecting use of those materials.

-An important take home point is that as you consider a ski purchase, cost is reflected in the materials used.
-When you see the use of carbon or titanium, for instance, you are paying a premium for those materials.
+An important take home point is—as you consider a ski purchase, cost is reflected in the materials used.
+When you see the use of carbon or titanium, for instance, expect to pay a premium for those materials.
 The result however, is a lighter, more responsive, more performance-oriented ski underfoot.
 As the adage states—You get what you pay for.

 The base of the ski is of course, the bottom.
 Most folks shopping for skis look over the topside graphics with much interest, and give the base a quick glance, if they look at all.
 Which is weird because the base is where all the action is taking place.
 So you would think the base more worthy of considerable inspection and deliberation.
 But that’s not generally the case.